steveabner/MYDFIR-Forge-Threat-Hunt-Portfolio/README.md

 # MYDFIR Forge Threat Hunt Portfolio

-This repository contains security investigations, threat hunts, and detection projects completed while participating in the MYDFIR Forge community.
+This repository contains security investigations, threat hunts, detection projects, and other hands-on SOC exercises completed while participating in the MYDFIR Forge community.

-The purpose of this portfolio is to document my investigative process and demonstrate practical skills in email analysis, threat hunting, evidence collection, incident documentation, and MITRE ATT&CK mapping.
+The purpose of this portfolio is to document my investigative process and demonstrate practical skills in SOC analysis, threat hunting, detection development, evidence collection, incident documentation, and MITRE ATT&CK mapping.

 ## Current Project